Table of Contents

 Add the JWT Authentication Middleware to implement authentication using JSON Web Token.
 This middleware will process the authorization header, check if there is a JSON Web Token in it, and if it is, create the user identity and claims based on the content of JWT.

 The middleware class is TJwtMiddleware, declared in unit Sparkle.Middleware.Jwt.
+The design-time class is TSparkleJwtMiddleware.
 It's only available for Delphi XE6 and up.

 To use the middleware, create it passing the secret to sign the JWT, and then add it to the TXDataServerModule object: